Solutions

 Location independent

 One of the great things about FBA is it lets you run an e-commerce business from anywhere in the world.
-Many entrepreneurs have been able to start up and run their business without needing to be in a specific location, due to Amazon FBA.
+Many entrepreneurs have been able to start up and run their business without needing to be in a specific location, thanks to FBA.

 This opens the door for much more flexible business models and better lifestyles than being tied down to one place.